A glossary of metal detecting terms

 seeded hunt — A hunt where the the finds have been scattered or planted

 skunked — Hunting and finding nothing of value.
-Also “silver-skunked” when you find no silver coins.
+“I got skunked.”

 smoothie – a coin that’s highly worn, often difficult to see details.

 square nail — A very old nail, often hand forged.
-An indicator of old construction.
+An indicator of old construction (more on square nails.)

-squeaker – A signal that sounds like a squeak.
+squeak / squeaker – A signal that sounds like a squeak.
 Often coins on edge.
+Also, sometimes refers to a 1964 silver US coin (last year of 90% Silver.)
+See also: peep.

 Swinging / Sweeping — Moving the detector coil side-to-side during a hunt.